WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 - Using unconfirmed coins
 - Using coinjoining coins

-There are click-able suggestions:
+There are clickable suggestions to:
-- For Label management (when sending non-private coins)
+- Manage labels (when interlinking labels)
-- To only use private coins
+- Only use private coins
-- To avoid non-private coins (only use private and semi-private)
+- Not use non-private coins (only use private and semi-private)
-- For change avoidance
+- Avoid change

-The suggestion to only use semi- or private coins is only shown if the amount difference is a maximum of 25%.
+The suggestion to only use semi-private or private coins is only shown if the amount difference is less than or equal to 25%.

 :::tip
 Each suggestion has a tooltip.